-Further subrules per previous case law:
+Further subrules per our caselaw:

-- It may be possible for a parent who moves and does not allow parenting time to be held in contempt of court.
-(See line of cases in parentage cases prior to adoption of removal standards of Section 609 of the IMDMA.) - The parties can likely agree to a potential relocation outside of the boundaries set forth in the January 1, 2016 law if they wish to do so in their parenting plan. - An order or joint parenting agreement should not provide for an automatic change of primary residential custody (or even terminating the joint parenting agreement) based upon one parent moving outside of a geographic area.
+- A parent who moves and does not allow parenting time can be held in contempt of court.
+(See line of cases in parentage cases prior to adoption of removal standards of Section 609 of the IMDMA.) - The parties can likely agree to a potential relocation outside of the boundaries set forth in Illinois law involving minor children's relocation if they agree to do so in their parenting plan. - Your allocation judgment or agreed parenting plan agreement should not provide for an automatic change of primary residential care based upon one parent moving outside of a geographic area.